Getting Pregnant at 35: Fertility, Timing, and What Research Shows

 Medical Disclaimer

 This content is for informational purposes only and does not constitute medical advice.
-Individual health situations vary significantly.
-Always consult a qualified healthcare provider before making decisions related to your health, fertility, or pregnancy.
+Fertility, pregnancy, and reproductive health are complex and vary significantly between individuals.
+Always consult a qualified healthcare provider — such as an OB-GYN, midwife, or reproductive endocrinologist — before making decisions related to your health, fertility, or pregnancy.
+Nothing in this article should be used as a basis for diagnosis or treatment.

 About the Author